SanskarModi22/WeatherApp/README.md

 ## Install the APK

-You can install the Nova Weather App on your Android device by downloading the APK file from the following link:
+You can install the Weather App on your Android device by downloading the APK file from the following link:

 [Download Weather App APK](https://drive.google.com/file/d/1JgFJCNe0PN93HzKpfxBL0LwZwd1Y00vW/view?usp=drive_link)

 ## Screen Recording

-To get an overview of the Nova Weather App's features and functionality, you can watch a screen recording by following this link:
+To get an overview of the Weather App's features and functionality, you can watch a screen recording by following this link:

 [View Screen Recording](https://drive.google.com/file/d/1T_dRSXPJDlZViD6MTkht8GdyBuRQo2sf/view?usp=drive_link)